School of Pharmacy and Graduate School of Pharmaceutical Sciences

 B.S., Pharmacy, University of Maryland

-My group has developed particles that combine the polymer PLGA and the polycation O10H6 as nucleic acid delivery systems (Chamarthy et al, 2003, 2004; Kovacs et al, 2005; Zheng et al, 2006; Jia et al, 2006, 2008; Kovacs et al 2009).
-These studies support the notion that PLGA can be used in the context of generating tolerogenic dendritic cells.
-We are testing PLGA-O10H6 particles to deliver the interleukin-10 gene in a mouse transplant model (funded by NIH).
-In collaboration with Nick Giannoukakis (Pitt) we have formulated PLGA particles loaded with immune active factors to suppress asthmatic inflammation (US patent pending) and to delay the onset of type-I diabetes in mice (funded by JDRF).
-Working with Lisa Weiland (Pitt) and Eric Freeman (VTech), we have constructed a mathematical model predictive of amine-induced endosomal burst (Freeman et al, 2010, 2012).
-Together with Mat Saunders and Alan Waggoner at Carnegie Mellon we are developing injectable biosensors for drug delivery applications.
-We maintain an interest in T cell epitope prediction (Joseph et al, 2007).
-More recently, my group has characterized injectable peptidic membranes (functionalized EAK16-II) to extend the accumulation of antibodies in tumors (Zheng et al, 2011; funded by PA-CURE).
-In many of these projects we work closely with our Duquesne chemistry colleague Ellen Gawalt.
+The Meng group has developed particles that combine the polymer PLGA and the polycation O10H6 as nucleic acid delivery systems (Chamarthy et al, 2003, 2004; Kovacs et al, 2005; Zheng et al, 2006; Jia et al, 2006, 2008; Kovacs et al 2009).
+The group is testing PLGA-O10H6 particles to deliver the interleukin-10 gene in a mouse transplant model (funded by NIH).
+In collaboration with Nick Giannoukakis and Yong Fan (Allegheny-Singer Research Institute), the group is developing nanostructures for delivering immune programming factors to delay the onset of type-I diabetes in mice (funded by JDRF and NIH).
+Working with Lisa Weiland (Pitt) and Eric Freeman (Univ. of Georgia), the group constructed a mathematical model predictive of amine-induced endosomal burst (Freeman et al, 2010, 2012).
+Together with Mat Saunders and Alan Waggoner at Carnegie Mellon, the group is developing injectable biosensors for drug delivery applications (Saunders et al, 2013 and Liu et al., 2016).
+The group has a strong interest in MHC bioinfomatics/T cell epitope prediction (Joseph et al, 2007; Andrick et al, 2014 in preparation).
+More recently, the group has characterized injectable peptidic membranes (functionalized EAK16-II) to extend the accumulation of antibodies locally in vivo (Zheng et al, 2011; Wen et al, 2013, 2014a, 2014b; funded by PA-CURE and NIH R21).

 JDRF 17-2012-348 (Co-PI: Meng; PI: Giannoukakis of Children's Hospital of Pittsburgh); 9/1/2012-8/30/2014; Subcontract award $99,134